Simplify Your Layout CSS with place‑items

 Wrapping Up

-The place-items property allows us to simplify the CSS code we write for layouts by combining align-items and justify-items into a single, intuitive shorthand.
-Whilst it is most effective for grid layouts, it can also be used with flex too.
+The place-items property allows us to simplify the CSS code we write for layouts by combining align-items and justify-items into a single shorthand for grid item alignment.
+For a flex layout, use align-items with justify-content when both axes need to be controlled.

 Key Takeaways

-By using place-items, we gain a straightforward way to manage alignment in CSS, making our code just that little bit cleaner and easier to maintain.
+By using place-items, we gain a straightforward way to manage grid item alignment, making our code just that little bit cleaner and easier to maintain.